CalFeehan/job-finder/README.md

 # Job Finder

 ** This project was initially completed using only Flask.
-I'm currently removing / adapting all of the content to allow React to serve up the frontend, and Flask just being used as a RestAPI. **
+I'm currently removing / adapting all of the content to allow React to serve up the frontend, and Flask just being used as a RestAPI.
+To view this as it stands, cd into flask-backend and activate venv, run app.py.
+Open another terminal, cd into react-frontend and npm start.
+Note MySQL hosting website is currently down - I am in the process of migrating the database to another web hosting provider so Flask login/create account functionality will not work **

 This project served as an introduction to building a full stack, multi page web app, using Flask for the backend functionality, and React for the frontend, connected via a REST API.